-The plantation of trees are well planned and generally, native saplings are planted as they readily adapt to the local conditions and have a higher rate of growing into a full-grown tree.
-The saplings and the funds are arranged and supplied by the government authorities, state and civic bodies to schools, colleges, NGOs, institutions and other welfare organisations.
+The plantation of trees is well planned and generally, native saplings are planted as they readily adapt to the local conditions and have a higher rate of growing into a full-grown tree.
+The saplings and the funds are arranged and supplied by the government authorities, state and civic bodies to schools, colleges, NGOs, institutions, and other welfare organizations.

-For those who wish to be a part of the celebrations that take place in the National capital and plant trees at the National Zoological Garden, there are a number of options available to reach the capital city of India.
-Talking about the distance in kilometres from other metropolitan cities, Delhi is located at an approximate distance of 1,427, 2,171, 1,516 and 1,580 km from Mumbai, Bengaluru, Kolkata and Hyderabad.
+For those who wish to be a part of the celebrations that take place in the National capital and plant trees at the National Zoological Park, there are a number of options available to reach the capital city of India.
+Talking about the distance in kilometers from other metropolitan cities, Delhi is located at an approximate distance of 1,427, 2,171, 1,516, and 1,580 km from Mumbai, Bengaluru, Kolkata, and Hyderabad.

 By Air.
 Delhi is very well connected with every other Indian state via air routes.
 If one wishes to arrive by air to the capital city, they would land at the Indira Gandhi International Airport, which serves as the primary airport of the city.

 Almost all the airlines like Air India, Vistara, Air Asia along with many others have great connectivity in Delhi.
 Once you are in the National capital, you can easily book a cab, taxi, or even take a metro from the airport to reach your desired destination.

 By Train.
 Indian railways are one of the biggest running rail systems in the world, so it wouldn’t come to you as a surprise that Delhi has extremely decent connectivity from almost all the states in the country.
 The city has numerous well-known railheads like New Delhi Railway Station, Old Delhi Railway Station, Anand Vihar Terminus along many others.